Trazalon, Trazodone

 Adjunct in Schizophrenia and Psychotic Disorders

-When trazodone is used alongside treatments for schizophrenia, it could potentially alleviate symptoms like trouble sleeping and feelings of anxiety or sadness.
+When Trazodone is used alongside treatments for schizophrenia, it could potentially alleviate symptoms like trouble sleeping and feelings of anxiety or sadness.
 At times, it may be prescribed to manage restlessness caused by medication or to improve the quality of sleep in patients taking dopamine blockers.

 Treatment of Obsessive-Compulsive Disorder (OCD)